w3c/secure-payment-confirmation/scope.md

 * This is a "1 click" flow: the "Buy" button.

-### Authenticator unenrollment

-* Alice drops her phone in the river.
-* For housekeeping, she logs into her bank site and removes information about the authenticator.
-This causes the bank to remove any bindings between that authenticator and any instruments.
-* Through her operating system or browser settings, Alice removes references to her authenticator.
-This causes the browser to remove any SPC-related information related to that authenticator.

 ### Authentication by bank after redirect

 * Alice has enrolled her authenticator with her bank.